-- Use 12-point font, and preferably a serif font such as Times New Roman; - Give the length of the text in number of words: - Present the main text in double spacing with quotations and footnotes in single
+- Use 12-point font, and preferably a serif font such as Times New Roman; - Give the length of the text in number of words; - Present the main text in double spacing with quotations and footnotes in single spacing.
+Place footnotes, where present, at the bottom of each page;

-- spacing.
-Place footnotes, where present, at the bottom of each page; - Have numbered pages; - Use referencing that corresponds to one of the established bibliographic conventions: preferably APA style and not Vancouver; - Be submitted in English; unless for exceptional reasons otherwise determined by a relevant Board, in the term in which the candidate is first admitted. - Text must be presented on a white background with a margin of 3 to 3.5 centimetres on the left and right sides of the page. - Have no mention of Supervisor, acknowledgements, or any other identifying remarks; - Be identified by candidate number and not by the candidate's name.
+- Have numbered pages; - Use referencing that corresponds to one of the established bibliographic conventions: preferably APA style and not Vancouver; - Be submitted in English; unless for exceptional reasons otherwise determined by a relevant Board, in the term in which the candidate is first admitted. - Text must be presented on a white background with a margin of 3 to 3.5 centimetres on the left and right sides of the page. - Have no mention of Supervisor, acknowledgements or any other identifying remarks; - Be identified by candidate number and not by the candidate's name.

-The thesis should be of no more than 30,000 words, with footnotes and tables included in this figure; references and appendices are not included.
-(As a guideline, Appendices should make up no more than 30% of the thesis.)
+The thesis should be of no more 10,000 words, with footnotes and tables included in this figure; references and appendices are not included.
+(As a guideline, Appendices should make up no more than 30% of the thesis).
+The thesis should also include an abstract of no more than 300 words and this should be included in the overall word count.